Quantum Universally Composable Oblivious Linear Evaluation: Preliminaries

 More specifically, the quantum-UC security of some protocol $\mathcal{\pi}$ is drawn by comparing two scenarios.
 A real scenario where $\mathcal{\pi}$ is executed and an ideal scenario where an ideal functionality, $\mathcal{F}$, that carries out the same task and is defined \textit{a priori}, is executed.
 The comparison is done by a special machine, called the \textit{environment}, $\mathcal{Z}$, that supervises the execution of both scenarios and has access to any external information (e.g. concurrent executions of the same or any other protocol).
-In the two-party case that we are considering, the structure of the machines present in both scenarios is as follows: The real scenario has the environment, $\mathcal{Z}$, the adversary, $Adv$, and the two parties Alice and Bob .
-The ideal scenario has the environment $\mathcal{Z}$, the simulator $\mathcal{S}$, the two parties Alice and Bob and the ideal functionality $\mathcal{F}$.
-Note that the adversary $Adv$ could be integrated inside the environment $\mathcal{Z}$, as $\mathcal{Z}$ has full control over $Adv$ \cite{Unruh10}, but for clarity, we keep them separated in the real scenario.
+In the two-party case that we are considering, the structure of the machines present in both scenarios is as follows: The real scenario has the environment, $\mathcal{Z}$, the adversary, $\mathcal{A}$, and the two parties Alice and Bob, while the ideal scenario has the environment $\mathcal{Z}$, the simulator $\mathcal{S}$, the two parties Alice and Bob and the ideal functionality $\mathcal{F}$.
 Informally, we say that the protocol $\mathcal{\pi}$ is quantum-UC secure if no environment $\mathcal{Z}$ can distinguish between the execution of $\mathcal{\pi}$ in the real scenario and the execution of the functionality $\mathcal{F}$ in the ideal scenario.
-Any possible attack of the adversary $Adv$ in the execution of $\mathcal{\pi}$ can be simulated by the simulator $\mathcal{S}$ in the ideal-world execution of $\mathcal{F}$, without any noticeable difference form the point-of-view of the environment $\mathcal{Z}$.
+Any possible attack of the adversary $\mathcal{A}$ in the execution of $\mathcal{\pi}$ can be simulated by the simulator $\mathcal{S}$ in the ideal-world execution of $\mathcal{F}$, without any noticeable difference form the point-of-view of the environment $\mathcal{Z}$.
 Since the ideal functionality $\mathcal{F}$ is secure by definition, the real-world adversary is not able to extract any more information than what is allowed by the $\mathcal{F}$.

 Let us now see the formal definition.
 Let $\mathcal{\pi}$ and $\rho$ be the real and ideal two-party protocols.
-We denote by $\text{EXEC}_{\mathcal{\pi}^C, Adv, \mathcal{Z}}$ (analogously $\text{EXEC}_{\rho^C, \mathcal{S}, \mathcal{Z}}$) the output of the environment $\mathcal{Z}$ at the end of the real (ideal) execution, and by $C$ the corrupted party.
+We denote by $\text{Ex}_{\mathcal{\pi}^C, \mathcal{A}, \mathcal{Z}}$ (analogously $\text{Ex}_{\rho^C, \mathcal{S}, \mathcal{Z}}$) the output of the environment $\mathcal{Z}$ at the end of the real (ideal) execution, and by $C$ the corrupted party.